cuga-rajal/chat_speak/README.md

 (In macOS 10.12 to 10.15, go to System Preferences -> Accessibility -> Speech)

 Click the System Voice drop-down menu and select Customize at the bottom of the list.
-In the window that appears, select (if not already selected) all voices for English (United States) including Siri voices.
-Also select the non-Siri voices for all other English language variants.
-(Skip English - Novelty).
-Click the "OK" button and wait for all voice downloads to complete.
+In the window that appears, select the voices you with to use.
+On macOS Ventura (macOS 13) the Siri voices cannot be used.

 Check the list of $voices in the chatter.php script and adjust as needed to match the enabled voices on your system.